RISE_2022_Scholars

 Research In Science and Engineering Program (RISE)

 Established at UC Riverside in 2010, RISE has been supporting UCR continuing students and incoming transfer students in developing their research skills.
-RISE is a 10-week program designed for rising sophomores, juniors, incoming transfers, and seniors which takes place from mid-June to late August.
+RISE is a 10-week program takes place around mid-June to late August.

 Participants work under the supervision of a faculty mentor on a cutting-edge research project.
 The program features faculty mentoring, professional development opportunities, immersive experience in the UCR science community, and an undergraduate symposium.
 Students will complete any relevant laboratory safety training at the beginning of the program.